Mac Íomhair

 Mac Íomhair is a masculine surname in the Irish language.
 The name translates into English as "son of Íomhar".
 The surname originated as a patronym, however it no longer refers to the actual name of the bearer's father.
 The form Nic Íomhair is borne by unmarried females; the forms Bean Mhic Íomhair and Mhic Íomhair are borne by married females.
 A variant form of Mac Iomhair is Mag Íomhair; the feminine forms of this surname are likewise Nig Íomhair, Bean Mhig Íomhair, and Mhig Íomhair.
 All these Irish surnames have various Anglicised forms.

 Etymology

 Mac Íomhair translates into English as "son of Íomhar".
 A variant form of the surname is Mag Íomhair.
 These surnames originated as patronyms, however they no longer refer to the actual name of the bearer's father.
 The names Iomhar, Imir, Ímair, Ímar, HÍmair are variant Gaelic derivatives of Ívarr, an Old Norse personal name.
+Native Gaelic surnames Mac Éibhir and Mac Éimhir also exist, and Flann Ó Riain, in his "What's That" column in The Irish Times, states that some Mac Íomhairs may originally have been Mac Éibhir.